voyeg3r/dotfaster/vim/wiki/dicasvim.md

     mksession -S vousair.vim

 # Getting settings
-If you want to know some setting jus press tab after equal sign
+If you want to see any setting just press tab after equal sign

     :set iskeyword=<Tab>